s-a-nersisyan/ExhauFS/README.md

   * `model`
     TODO: add link and table of possible choices below
-      Name of class for classification / survival analysis from `./core/classifiers.py`.
+      Name of class for classification / survival analysis from [Classifiers/Regressors section](#functions-and-classes).

   * `model_kwargs`
       Object/Dictionary of keyword arguments for model initialization.